Benjent/nice-resume/README.md

 4. Add the name in the templateMapper in `/components/Preview.vue`

 Make sure the above steps rely on the same template name.

+## Use a template

+Templates offer an aside section on the left and a main section on the right that can be split into two columns.
+Select _Aside_, _Full_ or _Half_ to place content accordingly.

+Some themes come other tools:

+- _Macchiato_ is the theme from [JSON Resume](https://registry.jsonresume.org/thomasdavis?theme=macchiato) by Alessandro Biondi
+- _OpenResume_ is the theme from [OpenResume](https://www.open-resume.com/)
+- _Paper_ is adapted from the _One Page Plus_ theme from [JSON Resume](https://registry.jsonresume.org/thomasdavis?theme=onepage-plus)

 ## Docker